Texas school administrator told teachers to include Holocaust books with 'opposing' views when explaining new state law – KION546

 The training session was first reported by NBC News.
 After teachers expressed frustration and confusion over the new guidelines, Gina Peddy — executive director of curriculum and instruction for the district — invoked the Holocaust as an example of a historic event that would require a teacher to keep on hand other books with “opposing” views.

-Audio of the exchange was secretly recorded by a staff member and obtained by CNN.
+Audio of the exchange, first reported by NBC News, was secretly recorded by a staff member and obtained by CNN.
 CNN has reached out to Peddy for comment but has not gotten a response back.

 “Just try to remember the concepts of (Texas House Bill) 3979,” Peddy says, referring to the new law, known as HB 3979.
 “And make sure that if you have a book on the Holocaust, that you have one that has opposing, that has other perspectives.”

-Note: This story has been updated to reflect that the audio recording was first obtained by NBC News.